danifunker/usbode/README.md

    - Note, the Pi Zero W and Pi Zero W 2 support 2.4 GHz networks up to Wireless N (802.11N).
 They do not support 5 GHz networks.
 If your router broadcasts in both modes, input the name that the 2.4 GHz mode uses.
 It's fine if both modes use the same name.
 2. Once the Pi Imager Tool has completed, it will notify you.
 You should then eject the card and insert it into your Pi.
 3. Plug the USB cable into the computer you intend to emulate an optical drive on.
 The Pi has two Micro USB ports, one labled PWR and the other USB.
 Plug the Micro A end into the one labled USB, _not_ the one labled PWR.
 After a half-second or so, you should see the Pi's indicator LED flashing randomly, then in a pattern.
-4. The Pi is now performing an initial boot, which can take up to 10 minutes to complete on a first-gen Zero W (subsequent boots will be much faster, and the first boot will be faster if you have a faster SD card and a Zero W 2).
+4. The Pi is now performing an initial boot, which can take up to 10 minutes to complete on a first-gen Zero W (subsequent boots will be much faster, and the first boot will be faster if you have a faster SD card or a Zero W 2).
 Once this process is complete, the Pi will connect to the wifi network you assigned earlier.
 You should now be able to access the ODE by entering its IP address in a browser.
    - If you see "The connection has timed out", it is likely still booting.
 If you see a 500 error, this is usually resolved by rebooting the Pi.

 The setup should now be complete, and you're ready to go.
 If you have any difficulties, come check out the [Discord](https://discord.gg/na2qNrvdFY).

 ## Using USBODE
 USBODE loads ISO images from the MicroSD card that the Pi boots from.
 You'll need to put ISO files on that card for your device to see them.
 While you can transfer files over the network or over the Pi's USB cable, transfer speeds are much faster if you can plug your MicroSD card into a computer.
+Here's what that process looks like:

 1. Shut down the Pi if it's currently running.
 You can do so from the ODE's web page.
 2. Wait for the Pi to shut down, then unplug the USB cable and remove the MicroSD card.
 3. Plug the MicroSD card into your computer.
 Just about any adapter or USB reader should work.
 Once it's in, your computer should detect 3 partitions, including `imgstore` (See below if it doesn't appear).
 4. Copy one or more ISO files into the root of the `imgstore` partition.
 At this time, the ISOs must all be lower-case (I.E. _image.iso_, not _IMAGE.ISO_ or _image.ISO_).
 We know for sure that underscores work, but other special characters might not.
 5. Once you've copied your ISO(s) over, safely eject the SD card from your computer.
-6. Put the card back into the Pi and plug the USB cable back in.
+6. Put the card back into the Pi and do the same with the USB cable.
 Again, it should go into the port labled USB, not PWR.
-Also, if it's not already, plug the other end of the USB cable into your target device.
 7. Once the device boots (this time it should take somewhere between 18-30 seconds), navigate in your browser to `http://<IPAddress>`; for example, `http://192.168.0.50`.
 If you configured a hostname during the setup, you can also use that instead of an IP address; for example, `http://rpiODE`.
 The host name is case-sensitive.
 You can use the "Load another Image" link if one is not already loaded.
 This will allow you to select the ISO you want your emulated drive to load.
 8. If it is not already in Mode 1, make sure to use the Switch Modes option.
 This should switch from Mode 2 to Mode 1.

-The device's browser page is purposefully kept minimalist, so it will work on very old browsers.
+The device's browser page is purposefully kept pretty simple, so it can still work on very old browsers.
 This allows you to change images from the computer you're emulating on, if you can connect to the same network.

 ## Troubleshooting